bvkrauth/bvkrauth.github.io/_pages/cv.md

 ======
 * B.A. in Philosophy/Mathematical Economic Analysis, Rice University, 1992
 * M.A. in Economics, University of Wisconsin-Madison, 1995
-* Ph.D in Economics, University of wisconsin-Madison, 1999
+* Ph.D in Economics, University of Wisconsin-Madison, 1999

 Employment
 ======
-* 1999-present: Associate Professor
-  * Economics Department
-  * Simon Fraser University
+* 1999-present: Associate Professor of Economics, Simon Fraser University

 Publications
 ======